denis23x/takabase-ssr/src/assets/markdown/help/safe-list.md

 ## Safe list

 App bundle comes with a wide range of CSS classes that you can use to style your layout in any way you want.
-Additionally, we provide a comprehensive safe list of classes that you can use with confidence, ensuring that your layout looks great and functions perfectly.
+Additionally, bundle provide a comprehensive safe list of classes that you can use with confidence, ensuring that your layout looks great and functions perfectly.

 You can read much more information about classes and advanced layout in [DaisyUI](https://daisyui.com/) and [Tailwind CSS](https://tailwindcss.com/) documentation, take a look there to write effective materials.